eggpi/ec09bot/README.md

     suffices to declare a command "foo", with aliases "bar" and "baz".
 That is, the callable foobar gets called when a user issues either !foo, !bar or !baz.

     The callable receives as argument the EC09Bot instance.
+If any other words were passed in the command invocation, they are passed as additional arguments to the callable (EC09Bot will handle the exception when a wrong number of arguments are provided, so only make the callable accept \*args if you really need that).

-If its return value is not None, it is sent back as a direct message to the calling user.
+    If the callable's return value is not None, it is sent back as a hightlighted message to the calling user.

+    The nick of the user that invoked the command will be available as the 'sendernick' attribute of the EC09Bot instance passed to the command.
+The raw message can be accessed in the 'raw\_message' attribute, in the off-chance that you might need that.

     A special case for this is adding a fortune command (that is, a command that returns a fortune cookie).
 These are all defined in commands/fortune.py,